 Third parties working on our behalf

-we may pass your information to our third-party service providers, suppliers’ subcontractors and other associated organisations for the purposes of completing tasks and providing services to you on their behalf, for example, to process a donation.
+We may pass your information to our third-party service providers, suppliers’ subcontractors and other associated organisations for the purposes of completing tasks and providing services to you on their behalf, for example, to process a payment.
 Please be assured that your data will not be processed by these third parties for any other reason than that stated unless you have requested us to do so, or we are required to do so by law.
 For example, for the purposes of prevention of fraud or other crime or any other requirement by law.

 Data protection law requires us to rely on one or more lawful basis for processing your personal information.
 Please see the following lawful grounds we use and believe are relevant and lawful under data protection laws:

 Where you have provided your Consent to use your personal information for a certain purpose, such as to send you information by email.